 In our article on fog computing we also mentioned that edge computing is not new, whereas at the time of writing about it, fog computing was definitely ‘new’.
 Some called it Cisco’s marketing take on edge computing in IoT but there is more.
 In the same article we also said that fog computing is a form of edge computing, in the ‘old sense’ that is.
-Given the rising importance of edge computing ‘in the IoT sense’ as shows in so much research, time has come to elaborate a bit more on edge computing, fogging and why the heck it all matters.
-Before we start: do note that edge computing nor fog computing are just about IoT though However, in this article we mainly look at it from that perspective of course.
-For a more formal description of the difference between both: fog computing versus edge computing.
+Before we start: do note that edge computing nor fog computing are not just about IoT.
+However, in this article we mainly look at it from that perspective of course.

 Edge computing and fog computing: same drivers

 This IoT data deluge, among others, takes place in the converging worlds of IT and OT (again predominantly Industrial IoT) and occurs in general as we keep adding more IoT devices in the scope of mainly large-scale IoT projects, the industrial markets of Industry 4.0 and IoT use cases and applications where a lot of data needs to be analyzed and leveraged, often also in an IT and OT environment as we, for instance, find them in IoT in manufacturing.

 Another example: smart buildings and building management systems where we increasingly look at the building in a holistic and integrated way instead of from a rather siloed perspective of various areas ranging from energy management and power management to HVAC, light control, energy efficiency and much more.

 That same holistic view whereby we want to know what happens in buildings as a whole as happens in facility management takes place in other environments.
 Industry 4.0, Logistics 4.0 and so forth, for instance, are about an end-to-end view on the product life cycle and the end-to-end value chain and supply chains.